Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Introduction

-We show that the performance of the common factors is dramatically improved with their higher-order interactions.
+We show that the performance of the common factors is substantially improved with their higher-order interactions.
 We start with 6 of the most common factors in the asset pricing literature.
 These are the Fama-French 5 factors of \citet{fama2015five} and the momentum factor of \citet{jegadeesh1993returns}, and we refer to this model as the FF5M.
-We consider higher-orders as well as interactions of these 6 factors up to degree of 3, leading to 57 candidate higher-order factors.
+We consider higher-orders as well as interactions of these 6 factors up to degree 3, leading to 57 candidate higher-order factors.
 For the test assets, we use a large cross-section of equities including 484 characteristic-managed portfolios from \citet{kozak2020shrinking}.
 We apply our FS-FMB to select the higher-order factors that are most important in pricing the cross-section of these 484 asset returns.
-The procedure selects 7 higher-order factors, including 2 second degree higher-orders and 5 interactions.
-We show that the inclusion of the higher-order factors leads to dramatic improvement in pricing the cross-section of asset returns -- the adjusted cross-sectional $R^{2}$ increases from 31.2\% for the baseline FF5M model to 59\% for the selected higher-order factor model.
+The procedure selects 7 higher-order factors, including 2 second degree higher-orders and 5 interactions.\footnote{The FS-FMB procedure requires the choice of a stopping threshold for the second-stage $R^2$ improvement.
+In our baseline, we set it to be 1\%.
+In the Appendix, we show that we can use a cross-validation method to choose the optimal stopping threshold, which generates qualitatively and quantitatively similar results.} The inclusion of the 5 interaction terms shows the importance of co-dependence of common asset pricing factors in pricing the cross-section of equity returns.
+We show that the inclusion of the higher-order factors leads to substantial improvement in pricing the cross-section of asset returns -- the adjusted cross-sectional $R^{2}$ increases from 31.2\% for the baseline FF5M model to 59\% for the selected higher-order factor model.
 Moreover, the intercept alpha of the higher-order factor model is not statistically significant at the 5\% level.